 Headache is pain in any region of the head.
 Headaches may occur on one or both sides of the head, be isolated to a certain location, radiate across the head from one point, or have a vise-like quality.
 A headache may be a sharp pain, throbbing sensation or dull ache.
 Headaches may appear gradually or suddenly, and they may last less than an hour or for several days.

 Your headache symptoms can help your doctor determine the cause and the appropriate treatment.
 Most headaches aren't the result of a serious illness, but some may result from a life-threatening condition requiring emergency care.

 Headaches are generally classified by cause:

-A primary headache is caused by dysfunction or overactivity of pain-sensitive features in your head.
+A primary headache is caused by problems with or overactivity of pain-sensitive structures in your head.
 A primary headache isn't a symptom of an underlying disease.
 Chemical activity in your brain, the nerves or blood vessels of your head outside your skull, or muscles of your head and neck — or some combination of these factors — may play a role in primary headaches.
 Some people may carry genes that make them more likely to develop such headaches.

 The most common primary headaches are:

 There are other headache patterns that are generally considered types of primary headache but are less common.
 These headaches have distinct features, such as an unusual duration or pain associated with a certain activity.
 Although these headaches are generally considered primary, each of them could be a symptom of an underlying disease.
 These headaches include:

 Some primary headaches can be triggered by lifestyle factors, including:

 - Alcohol, particularly red wine

 - Certain foods, such as processed meats that contain nitrates